JEP 435: Asynchronous Stack Trace VM API

 Motivation

 The AsyncGetCallTrace API is used by almost all available profilers, both open-source and commercial, including, e.g., async-profiler.
-Yet it has two major disadvantages:
+Yet it has three major disadvantages:

 These issues make implementing profilers and related tooling more difficult.
 Some additional information can be extracted from the HotSpot VM via complex code, but other useful information is hidden and impossible to obtain: